 7. Delivery details – how will you supply your goods or services?

 8. Risk – who owns it at what point in a transaction?

-10. Dispute resolution process, and outline of each parties’ rights, should a claim be taken to court
+10. Dispute resolution process, an outline of each parties’ rights, should a claim be taken to court.

 12. Title: who owns the goods at different points of a transaction?